-- 1. Carefully disconnect the WWAN antenna cables (1) from the WWAN module. - NOTE: Computer models have two WWAN antennas.
-The #5 red WWAN antenna cable connects to the WWAN module #5 Main terminal.
-The #6 blue WWAN antenna cable connects to the WWAN module #6 Aux terminal. - Remove the Phillips M2.0 × 2.5 screw (2) that secures the WWAN module to the system board. - 3.
-Remove the WWAN module (3) by pulling it away from the socket at an angle.
+- 1. Carefully disconnect the WWAN module antenna cables (1) from the WWAN module. - NOTE: Computer models have one to four WWAN module antenna cables.
+The antenna cables have tags that identify them with a number that corresponds to a terminal on the WWAN module.
+Connect the antenna cable to the corresponding WWAN module terminal.

-If a 4G WWAN module is installed in the computer, a plastic spacer (4) must be installed between the system board and the WWAN module to ensure a correct installation.
+2. Remove the Phillips M2.0 × 2.5 screw (2), and then remove the WWAN module (3).

-4. If the WWAN antenna is not connected to the terminal on the WWAN module, install a protective sleeve on the antenna connector, as shown in the following illustration.
+3. If the WWAN module antenna is not connected to the terminal on the WWAN module, install a protective sleeve on the antenna connector, as shown in the following illustration.

-To install the WWAN module, reverse the removal procedure.
+Reverse this procedure to install the WWAN module.